david-baek/david-baek/README.md

 ## Hi there 👋

-I'm David, second-year PhD student at MIT EECS doing research on Mechanistic Interpretability and Machine Learning!
+I'm David, graduate student at MIT EECS doing research on Mechanistic Interpretability and Machine Learning!

 I'm always happy to chat about any AI/ML-related projects, please feel free to reach out at dbaek@mit.edu :)